Palm Beach County Salvation Army emergency assistance.

 The Salvation Army Emergency Services and self-sufficiency programs are designed to help individuals and families who need help become solid as well as stable.
 Through these various services and programs (including financial help), people are brought from lives of despair to lives of dignity and bruised spirits are healed.

 Homeless and Substance Abuse Programs - Each Palm Beach County Florida social service office attends to the basic needs of people on the verge of eviction and homeless people.
 Among other resources, they can get free food, clothing, hygiene needs and much more.
 Social workers will also encounter and counsel those who are battling serious issues such as substance abuse or alcohol.
 The Center of Hope is the main Salvation Army resource/program in Palm Beach to help these individuals.

 The homeless, including veterans, can access transitional housing.
 This is a concept in which people and families, including single parents, who are in need of housing are assisted for a period of time.
 This is short term relief, and can help people stabilize their lives, reach self-sufficiency, and make permanent living arrangements.
 The Salvation Army's Center of Hope can provide people in Palm Beach with temporary housing and support services for up to 2 years.
 The non-profit also works closely with the Veterans Administration to provide housing and rent help to homeless veterans.

 Angel Tree program will usually help thousands of children, senior, and families around Christmas.
-It provides the less fortunate with free items, including toys and clothing, meals, food assistance and more.
-Another program is the Home League and Crafty Ladies service, and these were able to provide more than 8,000 gifts of personal care items, clothing, or toys to the Forgotten and Aged through visitation programs to convalescent homes, hospitals, and nursing home.
+It provides the less fortunate with free items, including Christmas toys and clothing, meals, food assistance and more.
+Another program is the Home League and Crafty Ladies service.
+The Salvation Army is a partner, and the program provides thousands of free personal care items, clothing, or toys to the Forgotten and Aged.
+Help is offered through visitation programs to convalescent homes, hospitals, and nursing home.

 For emergency assistance or social services in Belle Glade or West Palm Beach, dial 561-686-3530.
 The address is 2100 Palm Beach Lakes Blvd, West Palm Beach, FL 33409.